White oil is an all natural pest-fighting concoction and popular insecticide spray in Australia.

 It’s really very simple.
 The spray blocks the breathing pores of insects and the dish soap eats their exoskeleton away.

-If you don’t want to use dish soap, you can create an even simpler solution.
+If you don’t want to use dishwashing soap, you can create an even simpler solution.

-Mixing plain canola oil with water will smother pests.
+Mixing plain canola white oil with water will smother pests.

 It may take a little bit longer for this simpler solution to work, but it is very effective as demonstrated in this video.